13 May 2016: Pre-Clovis occupation 14,550 years ago at the Page-Ladson site, Florida, and the peopling of the Americas

 "I can't see either of these papers being in the next IPCC report.
 Kevin and I will keep them out somehow - even if we have to redefine what the peer-review literature is!" — excerpted from an email by Phil Jones, head of the climate research unit at the University of East Anglia.

 commentary: Beware Scientific Gate Keepers Corrupted by their own Dogma: Again and again, credentialed specialists in assorted scientific fields display adolescent pettiness and vindictiveness when their dogmatic viewpoints are challenged.
 Instead of rigorous adherence to a neutral, intellectually scientific moral compass, they descend into political expediency --- CYA mode --- to maintain the clubby status quo against any criticism, internal or external.
-So, is it any wonder why the public at large is awakening to the reality that Peer Review is simply a handy, dismissive weapon of know-it-all elitists to abort ideas threatening to their collective enlightenments, as obsolete or untrue as those perceptions may well be?
-These academic experts regurgitate to students and the public at large from their own blessed texts the pablum of their incestuous close-mindedness.
+So, is it any wonder why skeptics, in a groundswell, see Peer Review as simply a dismissive weapon of know-it-all elitists to handily abort ideas threatening to their collective enlightenments?
+Academic experts often remind us of their own blesséd books in print as authoritative, desensitized by how myopic or obsolete they are or may be.